-Finnriver is excited to announce the relocation of our tasting room and event facilities to the new Finnriver Orchard & Cider Garden, just south of the Chimacum Crossroads 4-way stop (2.5 miles north of our current location).
+Finnriver is excited to announce the relocation of our tasting room and event facilities to the Finnriver Orchard & Cider Garden, just south of the Chimacum Crossroads 4-way stop (2.5 miles north of our current location).
 The Finnriver Orchard is a historic former dairy farm that has been renovated to establish our organic farm and apple orchard, a working farm collaborative, our public tasting room, and a farm-based community gathering place for people of all ages.
 In relocating to this historic farm and vibrant rural intersection, we have a wonderful opportunity to act upon our mission to reconnect people to the land that sustains us.

-Finnriver's 5,000+ organic trees include over 20 varieties of heritage and traditional cider and perry varieties.
+Finnriver's 6,000+ organic trees include over 20 varieties of heritage and traditional cider and perry varieties.
 As the orchard continues to mature, we look forward to crafting ciders that share the beauty and bounty of this land, and offer a taste of the complexity and character of the fruit.

 Over the next few years, Finnriver will begin to relocate our cidery production operations to the new location.
 Worked as a dairy for over 100 years, this land has deep-rooted family history and abundant stories, as well as layers of rich loam soils.
 Finnriver and our partners are now honored to add layers to the story of this land.
 We are excited to share this new place with you all!

-HISTORY OF THIS FARM
+HISTORY OF THE CHIMACUM DAIRY FARM

 This farm sits at the north end of the Chimacum Valley along the Chimacum Creek, both of which are named after the Chimakum, a Native American people who lived in this region through the mid-19th century.
 According to Quileute tradition, the Chimakum were a remnant of a Quileute band who had been carried away in their canoes by a great flood through a passageway in the Olympic Mountains and deposited on the other side of the Peninsula.